First Year Curriculum

 The January Intensive Period

-During the January Intensive period, first-year students take only one course: Legal Research, Writing and Advocacy.
+During the three week January Intensive period, first-year students take only one course: Legal Research, Writing and Advocacy.
 Building on skills developed during the fall term, students have an extended period in which to focus exclusively on researching and writing a detailed memorandum of law.
 They also receive instruction in written and oral advocacy, culminating in an appellate advocacy exercise at the end of the term.
 The LRWA course is taught in a small group format, allowing students to receive intensive individual attention and feedback.